-There’s nothing better than working off the stresses and strains of the day with a good dance workout.
+There’s nothing better than working off the stresses and strains of the day with a good dance workout, so Afrocats offered local sanctuary seekers an opportunity to get their sweat on at our women-only dance session.

 Dance practitioner and project assistant Maisha got participants moving in the dance studio using semi-aerobic dance fitness, starting off slow with gentle and easy stretches, then gearing up for an energising mix of dance and exercise to get everyone’s endorphins running high.